Posted on Leave a comment

 If you are able to avoid smoking for intervals of a couple of hours, and you are feeling heavy cravings for tobacco, you can use a Step Three Mixture when things get bad.
 Adding a higher percentage of lobelia leaf to your non-tobacco mixture may also help.
 However, at this point, the goal is to completely quit smoking tobacco and not slip backwards.
 Most importantly, do not give up!

-There have been many testimonials online from people who claim to have been able to wean themselves off tobacco with the help of natural herbs.
-This program is intended to show someone without experience with herbs and natural remedies how they may go about doing it.
+There are many testimonials online from people who claim to have been able to wean themselves off tobacco with the help of natural herbs.

 You can rid yourself of tobacco addiction, and you will if you keep trying!